AnupamKumar-1/skymeetAI/README.md

 - **Resource Leaks**: Ensure cleanup timers/jobs run.
 - **Errors**: Check console/server logs; fallback to localStorage for history.

-For detailed module docs, refer to sub-directories or original READMEs.
+For detailed module docs, refer to sub-directories.

 ## License
 This project is for educational/research purposes.
 Respect dataset licenses and ethical guidelines.